Review and Compliance

 Please keep in mind that the existing regulations and the guidance provided by the Advisory Council on Historic Preservation encourage early consultation with consulting parties so that a broad range of alternatives may be considered during the planning process for the undertaking [36 CFR § 800.1(c)].
 Early initiation of consultation helps agencies avoid delays later in review and head off potential conflicts.

-Effective June 1, 2021, the SHPO will not be able to accomodate any requests for expedited reviews due to limited staffing.
-We may resume consideration of requests for expedited reviews later in the calendar year.
+Effective June 1, 2021, the SHPO is not be able to accomodate any requests for expedited reviews due to limited staffing.
 All reviews will occur within the timeframes established by regulations, statutes, or agreement documents.

 Requests for expedited reviews must be submitted in writing to Rebecca Palmer at and include the completed form.
 Incomplete forms and/or submissions to other SHPO employees or outside parties will result in a delayed review of the request.
 The purpose of this form is to evaluate just how expeditiously the federal agency addressed their compliance responsibilities when they ask other consulting parties to expedite a review.
 Significant delays of months or years between steps in the Section 106 process on the part of the federal agency will be considered in making a final decision and will frequently result in a denial of the request. that the SHPO has not previously reviewed, this request must also be accompanied by the Section 106 Coversheet as necessary.
 Instructions for its completion can be found here.